historicalnetworkresearch/turin/cfp.md

 <button class="button button1" onclick="window.location.href='https://hnr2026.sciencesconf.org/';">Submit your paper here</button>

 The author (or corresponding author in the case of multi-authored papers) must create an account on the platform and then fill in the form.
-Abstracts must be submitted in PDF format only.
+Abstracts are submitted in plain text.
+You may also upload visualizations to accompany the abstract if you wish.

 * Abstracts must be written in English.
 * Citations must use the [Chicago Manual of Style](https://www.chicagomanualofstyle.org/home.html) 17th Edition Author-Date style (author-date in the text, then full reference at the end).